Not My Job: Actor Daniel Radcliffe Gets Quizzed On Chia Pets

 LUKE BURBANK: And magical.

-SAGAL: But I sat down this week and I watched your new movie "Horns."
-And I didn't have a timer, but it seemed in the first 5 minutes, you smoked, drank, swore like a sailor, I believe you urinated on a religious shrine, and generally behaved very badly.
+SAGAL: And magical.
+But I sat down this week, and I watched your new movie "Horns."
+And I didn't have a timer, but it seemed in the first five minutes, you smoked, drank, swore like a sailor.
+I believe you urinated on a religious shrine and generally behaved very badly.
 And I want to ask you, how good did that feel?

 (LAUGHTER)